Johnny Cash: Personal life

 On July 18, 1951, while in Air Force basic training, Cash met 17-year-old Italian-American Vivian Liberto at a roller skating rink in San Antonio, Texas.
-They dated for three weeks until Cash was deployed to West Germany for a three-year tour.
+They dated for three weeks before Cash was deployed to West Germany for a three-year tour.
 During that time, the couple exchanged hundreds of love letters.
 On August 7, 1954, one month after his discharge, they were married at St. Ann's Roman Catholic Church in San Antonio.
 They had four daughters: Rosanne, Kathy, Cindy, and Tara.
 In 1961, Cash moved his family to a hilltop home overlooking Casitas Springs, California.
-He had previously moved his parents to the area to run a small trailer park called the Johnny Cash Trailer Park.
+He had previously relocated his parents to the area to run a small trailer park called the Johnny Cash Trailer Park.
 His drinking led to several run-ins with local law enforcement.
-Liberto later said that she had filed for divorce in 1966 because of Cash's severe abuse of alcohol and other drugs, as well as his constant touring, his repeated acts of adultery with other women, and his close relationship with singer June Carter.
+Liberto later said she filed for divorce in 1966 because of Cash's severe abuse of alcohol and other drugs, his constant touring, his repeated acts of adultery with other women, and his close relationship with singer June Carter.
 Their four daughters were then raised by their mother.

 Cash met June of the famed Carter Family while on tour, and the two became infatuated with each other.
 In 1968, 13 years after they first met backstage at the Grand Ole Opry, Cash proposed to June, during a live performance in London, Ontario.
 The couple married on March 1, 1968, in Franklin, Kentucky.
 They had one child together, John Carter Cash, born March 3, 1970.
 He was the only son for both Johnny and June.
-In addition to having his four daughters and John Carter, Cash also became stepfather to Carlene and Rosie, June's daughters from her first two marriages, to, respectively, honky-tonk singer Carl Smith, and former police officer, football player, and race-car driver Edwin "Rip" Nix.
-Cash and Carter continued to work, raise their child, create music, and tour together for 35 years until June's death in May 2003.
+In addition to his four daughters and John Carter, Cash also became stepfather to June's daughters, Carlene and Rosie.
 Throughout their marriage, June attempted to keep Cash off amphetamines, often taking his drugs and flushing them down the toilet.
 June remained with him even throughout his multiple admissions for rehabilitation treatment and decades of drug addiction.
-After June's death in May 2003, Cash believed that his only reason for living was his music; he died only four months later.